-Simpl offers a seamless payment experience that enables merchants build trust with their customers by allowing them to place multiple orders over a period of time and pay one consolidated bill.
-Just like your neighbourhood kirana store.
+Simpl provides a seamless way to shop online by enabling users to place multiple orders across different merchants over a period of time and pay one consolidated bill.
+Just like your neighborhood Kirana stores.
 Thereby making credit more accessible and useful.

 - Launched the product in 8 months.

-- A new experience of making online payment was introduced in India.
+- A new and unique experience of making online payments got introduced in India.

-- Grew from processing 0 to 1 million daily transactions on 40+ merchants in 3 years.
+- Grew from processing 0 to 1 million daily transactions on 40+ merchants in a year.

 There are 800 Million bank accounts in India.
-Only 30% of them pay online.
-The rest of the 70% prefer paying via cash on delivery.
-From the 30% who do pay online, face 40–45% of payment failures.
+Only 30% pay digitally.
+The rest of the 70% prefer paying via cash.
+From the 30% who do pay digitally face 40–45% of payment failures.

 To pay online using a debit card, the user has to enter the card details and then do a second layer of authentication via a unique pin or an OTP(One time password).

-Paying with credit card is exactly similar to debit card.
+Paying with a credit card is precisely similar to a debit card.
 The only difference here is that the user is using his credit balance to pay.

-To pay using net banking, the user has to login to the bank website and then do a second layer of authentication incase of higher amounts.
+To pay using net banking, the user has to login to the bank website and then do a second layer of authentication for higher amounts.

-To transact using wallet, the user has to first add money to their wallet by using their debit/credit card or net banking.
-Once money is added to the wallet, payment can be done instantly.
+To transact using a wallet, the user must first add money to their wallet using their debit/credit card or net banking.
+Once the money is added to the wallet, payment can be made instantly.

 UPI — Unified Payment Interface

-To transact using UPI, the user has to do a one time linking of their bank account to their UPI app.
-Once the bank is linked, the user just needs to enter their unique pin to make payments.
+To transact using UPI, the user has to link their bank account to their UPI app.
+Once the account is linked, the user just needs to enter their unique pin to make payments.